How common is low testosterone in men?

 If a blood test has confirmed you have low testosterone and ADAM is suggested as the most likely cause, Dr Natalie will discuss the possibility of trialling testosterone replacement therapy with you.
 This is a gel that you rub into your skin on a daily basis and the hormone is absorbed into the bloodstream through your skin.

 She will explain the potential benefits of the treatment and discuss possible side effects or any associated risks.
-There have not been large scale clinical trials on using testosterone therapy for ADAM long term, but many men do experience benefits to their sex drive and function, their mood and energy levels and their improvements to muscle mass and fat distribution.
+There have not been large-scale clinical trials on using testosterone therapy for ADAM long term, but many men do experience benefits to their sex drive and function, their mood and energy levels and their improvements to muscle mass and fat distribution.

 Book a consultation with Dr Natalie to explore your testosterone levels further.
+For more information about testosterone therapy, read our follow-up blog here.